 A number of participants in the advertising technology ecosystem have taken or are expected to take action to eliminate or restrict the use of third-party cookies and other primary identifiers that have historically been used to deliver targeted advertisements.
 We believe that the elimination of third-party cookies has the potential to shift the programmatic ecosystem from an identity model powered by buyers that are able to aggregate and target audiences through cookies to one enabled by sellers that have direct relationships with consumers and are therefore better positioned to obtain user data and consent for implementing first party identifiers.
-We believe that our platform and scale position us well to take a leadership position in advancing this shift and creating additional value opportunities for our clients.
+In CTV, this identity model already largely exists with publishers more tightly controlling access to identifiers and user data, while offering proprietary first party data segments for reaching desired audiences.
+We believe that our scale and expertise in CTV position us well to take a leadership position in advancing this shift to a first party identity model and creating additional value opportunities for our clients.
 Accordingly, we have invested and intend to further invest in the development and enhancement of industry leading identity and audience solutions.

-In furtherance of this goal, in December 2021, we acquired Nth Party, Ltd. ("Nth Party"), a developer of cryptographic software for secure audience data sharing and analysis, and in February 2022, we acquired the business of Carbon (AI) Limited ("Carbon"), a platform that enables publishers to measure, manage, and monetize audience segments.
+In June 2023 we announced Magnite Access, a suite of products designed to help publishers manage their data assets to generate more revenue.
+The Magnite Access suite leverages new, custom-built technologies as well as products from recent acquisitions including Nth Party, Ltd. ("Nth Party"), a developer of cryptographic software for secure audience data sharing and analysis, in December 2021, and Carbon (AI) Limited ("Carbon"), a platform that enables publishers to measure, manage, and monetize audience segments, in February 2022.
+Though portions of Magnite Access are already available to our clients, others are in testing and are expected to reach wider availability this year.